Therapy For Depression In New York With Wellness Road Psychology

 Cognitive Behavioral Therapy

 CBT is a form of talk therapy that focuses on changing the negative thought patterns associated with depression by encouraging more balanced thinking.
 This can help a person identify, challenge and modify any negative thoughts about themselves or their circumstances.
-CBT is often used in combination with other therapies and can be very effective in reducing symptoms of depression
+CBT is often used in combination with other therapies and can be very effective in reducing symptoms of depression.

 Interpersonal Therapy